aleph-naught2tog/ts_without_dependencies/README.md

 That means that if you change your Typescript files, you have to compile them again before those changes show up in the browser when you refresh the page.
 You should not need to restart the server itself.

-If you get sick of having to recompile manually, you can run `tsc --watch` in one terminal tab/window and do `npm start` in another.
+If you get sick of having to recompile manually, you can run `npx tsc --watch` in one terminal tab/window and do `npm start` in another.
 That tells Typescript to watch for file changes, and recompile when it sees some.

 ### The server